pinkycollie/pinkflow/workflow-system/video-processing.md

 ---

-This architecture ensures that every visual communication modality used by the Deaf community is properly supported, with technical specifications derived directly from recent research.
-Would you like me to dive deeper into any specific component, such as the Cued Speech generation model or the lip reading implementation?
+This architecture ensures that every visual communication modality used by the Deaf community is properly supported, with technical specifications derived directly from recent research. -DeepSeek